BramVanroy/sshoc-llm-workshop-2025/README.md

   - #2 https://colab.research.google.com/drive/17C1LTiw4OoQF0xdZMX2C_V1Xc1m2okdt
 3. ⚠️ Save the notebook to your own drive before running: "File > Save a copy in Drive"

+⚠️ Despite best efforts of making results reproducible, they seem to differ wildly between environments.
+Running the notebook locally for me repeatedly leads to the same results, but running the exact same code on Colab still leads to large differences that propagate and that **may impact the analyses**!
+So the descriptive cells that discuss the results may not hold true.
+That is not a problem, however, since the goal of the notebook was educational in nature.
+So perhaps the best approach to this notebook is to first read it with its current output cells in tact, so you should follow along with "the story" exactly as written.
+And as soon as you start running your own experiments, you can put the story aside and begin your own adventure.

 ---

 I created these notebooks from-scratch in the context of the [SSHOC-NL project](https://sshoc.nl/), specifically [Task 3.1](https://enrichment.ivdnt.org/) on methodologically sound data enrichment and evaluation.